MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-budgetline-from-unmatched-actuals.md

 After a project budget is approved, all approved cost actuals related to the project undergo automatic evaluation to match with the planned budget lines.
 This evaluation occurs periodically.
 To check the status of this evaluation, you can refer to the **Budget Evaluation Status** field on the Actual main form.

-If a cost actual fails to match with a budget line, the evaluation status will show as **Completed**, and the **Budget Evaluation Result** field will display an error message indicating that a matching budget line for the actual could not be found.
+If a cost actual fails to match with a budget line, the evaluation status shows as **Completed**, and the **Budget Evaluation Result** field displays an error message indicating that a matching budget line for the actual couldn't be found.

-To simplify the process of identifying cost actuals that do not match with budget lines, two default views have been introduced.
-These views help users quickly locate cost actuals that have not been matched to an approved budget line.
+To simplify the process of identifying cost actuals that don't match with budget lines, two default views have been introduced.
+These views help users quickly locate cost actuals that haven't been matched to an approved budget line.

 Here's how to access these cost actual views: